chrisbra/csv.vim/README.md

 line.
 Additionally you can also configure how this command behaves by setting some configuration variables.

-Also note, using dynamic filters (`csv-filter`), can slow down Vim considerably, since they internally work with complex regular expressions, and if you have a large file, containing many columns, you might hit a performance penalty (especially, if you want to filter many columns).
-It's best to avoid those functions if you are using a large csv file (so using strict columns `csv-strict` might help a little and also setting 're' to 1 might also alleviate it a little).
+Also note, using dynamic filters ([Dynamic filters](#dynamic-filters)), can slow down Vim considerably, since they internally work with complex regular expressions, and if you have a large file, containing many columns, you might hit a performance penalty (especially, if you want to filter many columns).
+It's best to avoid those functions if you are using a large csv file (so using strict columns [Strict Columns](#strict-columns) might help a little and also setting 're' to 1 might also alleviate it a little).

 ## Defining custom aggregate functions

-The CSV plugin already defines the `SumCol_CSV` command, to let you calculate the sum of all values of a certain column within a given range.
-This will consider all values within the range, that are not folded away (`csv-filter`), and also skip comments and the header lines.
+The CSV plugin already defines the [Sum of Numbers in a row](#sum-of-numbers-in-a-row) command, to let you calculate the sum of all values of a certain column within a given range.
+This will consider all values within the range, that are not folded away ([Dynamic filters](#dynamic-filters)), and also skip comments and the header lines.
 The delimiter will be deleted from each field.